 When I was graduating from college, I had no idea what to do.
 I went to my friend and advisor, Paul Basinski, and told him I wanted to keep learning around thoughtful, serious people interested in reading serious books.
-I knew enough to know those types are rare, even in academics.
+I did not much, then, but I knew enough to know those types are rare, even among academics.

 Paul told me about Claremont and the two Harrys: Harry Jaffa and Harry Neumann.
-Jaffa, he said, is the greatest living defender of the natural law, while Neumann is the only intellectually honest nihilist.
-He said that going to Claremont and studying with them would be the closest thing to studying with a living Socrates and Nietzsche.
-He was right.
+Jaffa, he said, is the greatest living defender of classical natural right, while Neumann is the only intellectually honest nihilist.
+He said that going to Claremont and studying with the two Harrys would be the closest thing to studying with a living Socrates and Nietzsche.

 Harry Neumann was the best scholar and teacher of Nietzsche I’ve ever known.
 He was excellent in the technical, academic sense of teaching.
 He’d sit with his beaten up, worn out texts in the original German, usually held together with tape and rubber bands, and the English versions assigned to those of us who are language-challenged, explaining the nuances lost in translations.

-For those of us who paid attention, Professor Neumann showed the real human impossibility of an amoral world that consists of nothing but power and…nothingness.
-He confronted thinkers of all stripes, liberals and conservatives of all kinds, and showed that their nihilism, whether wrapped in nihilistic multiculturalism or pious faith in gods of arbitrary willfulness, cannot support any political cause, because nothing cannot support any notion of right.
+For those of us who paid attention, Professor Neumann showed the real human impossibility of an amoral, nihilist world that consists of nothing but power and nothingness.
+He confronted thinkers, activists, movers, and shakers of all stripes, liberals and conservatives of all kinds, and showed that their nihilism, whether wrapped in nihilistic multiculturalism or pious faith in gods of nihilistic willfulness, cannot support any political cause.

 Not long after the shooting of students by the National Guard at Kent State University in 1970, anti-war student protests in Claremont were quickly escalating in violence.
 Buildings were being set on fire and a package bomb maimed for life a secretary when she opened it.
 The Claremont Colleges called an emergency faculty meeting.
 They were worried that the National Guard would be called out and they did not want the massacre that happened at Kent State to be repeated in Claremont.

 Professor Neumann saw, and helped others see, the eternal conflict between theological politics (and all politics is theological, as he demonstrated daily in his classes) and philosophy.
-If all politics is grounded in some confident knowledge about right and truth—and all political advocates are confident of the truthfulness and rightness of their cause, be they Republicans or Democrats, liberals or conservatives, Communists or Nazis, feminists or environmentalists or multiculturalists or Islamists or Jews or Christians or whatever—then the questioning ways of philosophy must be problematic for politics.
+If all politics is grounded in some confident knowledge about moral right and moral truth—and all political advocates are confident of the truthfulness and rightness of their cause, be they Republicans or Democrats, liberals or conservatives, Communists or Nazis, feminists or environmentalists or multiculturalists or Islamists or Jews or Christians or whatever—then the questioning ways of philosophy must always be problematic for politics.

-Philosophy cannot avoid a quarrel with politics.
-Nay, philosophy IS a quarrel with politics, because philosophy questions the very things politics holds to be unquestionable.
+Philosophy, in other words, cannot avoid a quarrel with politics.
+Philosophy is a quarrel with politics because philosophy questions the very things politics holds to be unquestionable.
 All philosophy, therefore, ultimately is political philosophy.
 And that is also why so little that is taught in academic departments of “philosophy” is worthy of its name.

-Professor Neumann helped students of politics understand the true, real, primordial ground of politics, always and everywhere.
+Professor Neumann helped students of politics understand the true, real, primordial, moral ground of politics, always and everywhere.
 He helped students of philosophy understand the genuinely radical nature of philosophy.
 And he helped some understand the intrinsic, always problematic relationship between the two.
 For that, I thank him.